gbaranski/eb/README.md

 4. Long-running sessions.
 You can run the server in background, while having editor closed, that'd greatly improve it's startup time.

+# Protocol

+JSON-RPC is used for communication between frontend and backend.

+Check [protocol.md](docs/protocol.md) for more information

 # Q&A

 ### Why not Vim over SSH/Mosh?